Battle of Martynów: Battle

 Koniecpolski had to lay several possible ambushes, as Khan Temir was a savvy tactician, and would not fall easily into a trap.
 Eventually, he tricked the Tatars into attacking his lines, and after some feints by both sides, he managed to trick them into attacking a fortified tabor formation.
 In order to entrap Khan Temir, Koniecpolski created the illusion that his forces were retreating, abandoning high ground and leaving some scattered wagons with supplies, suggesting disorder.
 The Tatar attack was absorbed by the Polish cavalry, and a bloody battle ensued, which after about an hour caused the Tatars to break off.
 Koniecpolski's then pursued them, before withdrawing again, this time luring Tatars into the artillery fire of the tabor formation.
 This was followed by the charge of all 12 chorągiews of Polish cavalry.
 In the ensuing retreat, many Tatars drowned in the Dniestr river or nearby muds, and Khan Temir was wounded.
-Polish forces pursued the fleeing Tatars, and were able to free most of the people the Tatars had captured and were leading into slavery (jasyr).
+Polish forces pursued the fleeing Tatars, and were able to free most of the slaves the Tatars had captured (jasyr).
 The Polish pursuit ended on the night of 20 to 21 June.